microsoft/arcticseals/src/SealDetectionAPI/README.md

 ## Testing and calling the service

-Testing locally, the end point for detection is available at
+Testing locally, the endpoint for detection is available at

 ```
 http://localhost:8081/v1/detection_api/detect
 ```

-Please refer to the notebook `demo.ipynb` for an usage example.
+Please refer to the notebook `seal-api-demo.ipynb` for example usage.